A woman after exercising drinking from a water bottle.

 What should athletes drink to stay hydrated?
 And when?

 Water, sports drinks, caffeinated beverages and even chocolate milk are some favorites among athletes.
-Nairn says they all can play a role in staying hydrated.
+Judd says they all can play a role in staying hydrated.

 Water: Basic Hydration

 Water is the most basic form of hydration, and certainly the least expensive.
-Nairn says sparkling water is just as hydrating as noncarbonated tap water.
+Judd says sparkling water is just as hydrating as noncarbonated tap water.

 “Athletes may get bored with water,” she observes.
-“To some extent, plain water is not always the best ― drinking too much water can dilute electrolytes.
-The goal is to maintain balance.
+“To some extent, plain water is not always the best ― drinking too much water can dilute electrolytes, as it does not replace electrolytes lost through sweat.
+The goal is to maintain balance.”

 Along with water, eating your hydration is important.
-I recommend fruit, such as pineapple or watermelon, combined with sports drinks or water infused with electrolytes and water-soluble vitamins such as C and Bs.”
+Judd recommends fruit, such as pineapple or watermelon, combined with sports drinks or water infused with electrolytes and water-soluble vitamins such as C and Bs.

 Sports Drinks

 There is a huge market for these products, and a lot to choose from.
 Electrolytes with flavorings are also sold in packets or tablets that can be added to water.
 Marathon runners may use gels that contain salt and sugar for energy.
-“You can also make your own sports drink by sprinkling 1/2 teaspoon of salt into a liter of water and adding a bit of sweetener, lemon or fruit to make it taste better,” Nairn says.
+“You can also make your own sports drink by mixing water, orange juice or pineapple juice for potassium, honey or sugar and a little salt, ” Judd says.

 Types of Sports Drinks